 What Are Indian Pale Ales (IPAs) Best For?

-This type of beer is best for those who like strong, hoppy flavors, as Indian Pale Ales are almost always more potent than other beers due to the hops used to brew them.
+IPA is best for those who like strong, hoppy flavors, as Indian Pale Ales are almost always more potent than other beers due to the hops used to brew them.
 This potency allows hop-forward beers to deliver more flavor and aroma, which is a significant reason they’ve been so popular among craft beer drinkers over recent years.

 The appearance of Indian Pale Ales ranges from a deep amber color to a dark reddish-brown, usually with a creamy, off-white head.
 They feature a distinctive floral and citrus aroma traced to the hops used to brew the beer.